-An AMC of 1.0% represents a level of charge slightly above average, particularly when other indirect costs are taken into account.
-However, as there are no AMC's for the other investment options, overall investment charges are very low.
+An AMC of 1.0% on the Higher Risk / Reward Fund represents a level of charge slightly above average, particularly when other indirect costs are taken into account.
+We understand that Wesleyan have no direct control over this AMC and do monitor value for money.